Spatial data processing#

 Buffer#

-The concept of buffering in QGIS for vector data, refers to the process of creating a new polygon layer with areas that represent a certain distance or buffer around existing vector features.
-This buffer zone is typically uniform and extends outward from the original features, making it useful for various spatial analyses and mapping applications.
-Examples for such analyses could be: creating of buffer zones to protect the environment, analysing greenbelts around residential areas, or creating risk areas for natural disasters.
-Buffer can be created around points, lines, and polygons as shown in the figure below.
+Buffering creates zones of predetermined distances around geometric features as a new polygon layer.
+These buffers surround the input vector features.
+This buffer zone is typically uniform and extends outward from the original input features, making it useful for various spatial analyses and mapping applications.
+Buffers can be created around points, lines, and polygons as shown in Fig. 152.

 There are several variations in buffering.
 The buffer distance or buffer size can vary according to the numerical values provided.
 The numerical values have to be defined in map units according to the Coordinate Reference System (CRS) used with the data.